 Make him learn what happens when he ignores the word ‘no’.”

 A surge in harassment and assault cases has taken place over the years.
 The teachings given to us that it is best to ignore lewd remarks of men and move on without creating a scene is being discouraged now.
-The 21st century women are realising the fact that they are strong and confident.
-It is a high time that women learn self-defence, be it through training martial arts, karate or rather simple efforts of using self defence products such as pepper spray, alarms, etc. These self defence products are hand-held, feasible to carry in our purses and easy to use as they require no skill at all.
+The 21st-century women are realizing the fact that they are strong and confident.
+It is a high time that women learn self-defense, be it through training martial arts, karate or rather simple efforts of using self-defense products such as pepper spray, alarms, etc. These self-defense products are hand-held, feasible to carry in our purses and easy to use as they require no skill at all.

-The 21st century women need to realise that they have to support each other, believe in women empowerment and raise their voice against any wrong happening to them or others.
-We women will fight for our happiness and our respect.
-We women are tough, responsible and we have the ability to keep ourselves safe and happy.
+The 21st-century women need to realize that they have to support each other, believe in women empowerment and raise their voice against any wrong happening to them or others.
+We, women, will fight for our happiness and our respect.
+We women are tough, responsible and we can keep ourselves safe and happy.
 We women will not tolerate abuse.
-We will not remain subdued and endure pain anymore.
+We will not remain subdued and endure the pain anymore.
 We will stand for ourselves and the others.